alternative-intelligence-cp/educational/README.md

 # 🧠 ShaggyMem - The Complete Allocator Lab Experience
-## Randy's Enhanced Memory Allocator Educational System
+## Alternative Intelligence Liberation Platform Educational System

 > **"From first week C struggles to production cross-platform code!"**

 Welcome to the most comprehensive allocator learning experience!
-This repository demonstrates how natural student curiosity leads to production-level optimizations.
+This repository demonstrates how natural student curiosity leads to production-level optimizations, brought to you by the Alternative Intelligence Liberation Platform.

 ## 🎯 What Makes This Special

 ### 🎓 **Student-Centric Design**
-- Started with Randy's natural question: *"What if we had pools for different sizes?"*
+- Started with a natural student question: *"What if we had pools for different sizes?"*
 - Shows the complete journey from basic concept to 51x performance improvement
 - Validates student intuition with real performance data